Investment apps have revolutionised how we interact with the stock market.

 - Raiz – Diversified portfolios made up of multiple ETFs

-- Commsec Pockets – Broker for DIY trading of ETFs
+- Commsec Pockets – Simple, low-cost online broker for DIY trading of ETFs

-To start investing money you will need to select a portfolio or investment option.
-Each app has their own differences as I will explain.
+To start investing money you will need to select which portfolio or investment option your money goes into.

 In terms of cost, you will pay a fee to either make a trade (buy or sell an investment) or pay a percentage fee based on your balance each month.